 REGARDING 555 CMR 1.00 AND 6.00

-The Massachusetts Peace Officer Standards and Training Commission provides this clarification and guidance on the application of certain sections of 555 CMR 1.00: Procedural Rules.
-Those sections include: 555 CMR 1.01: Review of Complaints by Agency; 555 CMR 1.03: Confidentiality of Preliminary Inquiries; and 555 CMR 1.07: Reports Following Preliminary Inquiries.
+The Massachusetts Peace Officer Standards and Training Commission provides this clarification and guidance on the application of certain sections of 555 CMR 1.00: Procedural Rules and 555 CMR 6.00: Use of Force by Law Enforcement Officers.
 This Guidance is issued pursuant to M.G.L. c.
 6E, § 3(a) and 555 CMR 1.00.
-It pertains only to matter in which the cited provisions of 555 CMR 1.00 should be applied, and should not necessarily be relied on in other contexts.
+It pertains only to matters in which the cited provisions of 555 CMR 1.00 and 6.00 should be applied, and should not necessarily be relied on in other contexts.
 The Guidance is intended to offer explanations and details that are consistent with the relevant statutes and regulations.
 The Commission reserves the ability to revise this Guidance in the future.

 Agencies and Officers Subject to 555 CMR 1.00